Student Seminar for Global Citizenship and Peace

 The 10-day program includes lectures, case studies and small group discussions.
 The program also offers field trips to local attractions and cultural learning experiences, and culminates in a United Nations role play where groups of students represent different countries, and negotiate to pass a draft resolution.

 Each year, the INU Student Seminar addresses a different theme.
-In 2023, the theme of the seminar is on Climate Emergency and Action.
+In 2025, the theme of the seminar is on Nuclear Disarmament and Non-Proliferation.

 You can view the full list of past International Student Seminar themes since the seminar first started in 2006 here.